Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Energy-momentum formulation

 The proof is complete. \end{proof} With the previous definitions of hat-densities \eqref{e_timelike_0} and \eqref{m_timelike} and the identities obtained in Corollary \refeq{eqContinuidad_new}, one has the following consequences (modified continuity equations): \begin{cor} Let $(\Lambda,\phi, \alpha)$ solutions of the system \eqref{sistema1}.
 Under the assumptions of Lemma \ref{eqContinuidad0}, one has \end{cor}

-Lemma \refeq{LEM} and Corollary \refeq{EC:timelike} will become very important, in the sense that, the control that new energy density has over the momentum density, allow us propose virial estimate, and analyzed the long time behavior of the cosmological type solution, as we will be discussing in the subsequent sections.
+Lemma \refeq{LEM} and Corollary \refeq{EC:timelike} will become very important, in the sense that the control that new energy density has over the momentum density allows us to propose a virial estimate, and analyze the long-time behavior of the cosmological type solution, as we will be discussing in the subsequent sections.
 We now discuss the energy formulation for the case where the gradient of the function $\alpha$ is spacelike.